OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 We want to solve a system of `n` equations, with `n` unknowns.
 The dimension `n` is dynamic, i.e. _not_ hard-coded, provided at runtime.

+This is the kind of problems that do reveal a lot of the features of a language.
 This problem implies recursive algorithms.
 Object oriented languages are not a requirement.
 Functionnal programming is not a requirement.